Private label: Store brands

-In the supermarket and grocery store industry, the term private label/brand is almost always used, even if the same product is sold non-exclusively to multiple retailers with different packaging (white label/brand).
+In the supermarket and grocery store industry, a store brand is also called a house brand or own brand, and is almost always offered exclusively at the chain store that owns it; in rare instances, however, the brand is licensed to another company.

-A store brand, also called a house brand or, in British English, an own brand, is a private-label brand trademarked and managed by a retailer.
-This brand is almost always offered exclusively at the chain store that owns it; in rare instances, however, the brand is licensed to another company.
-Examples of store brands are Simple Truth by Kroger, Great Value by Wal-Mart, Clover Valley by Dollar General, Market Pantry by Target, and Specially Selected by Aldi.
-Store brands can also be eponymous, or named after the store, such as Joe's O's cereal by Trader Joe's.
-Store brands compete with national brands, also called premium brands or name brands, with its items sometimes being called brand-name products.
-Examples are Coca-Cola, Lay's, and Kellogg's.
+Examples of store brands are Simple Truth by Kroger, Great Value by Walmart, Clover Valley by Dollar General, Market Pantry by Target, and Specially Selected by Aldi.
+Store brands can also be eponymous.

+Store brands compete with national brands, also called premium brands or name brands.
 The general appeal of store-brand products is that they are usually offered at a lower price than their name-brand counterparts.

 Most private-label store brand products are manufactured by third parties, but companies owned by the retailer make some.
 For instance, a vice president of The Kroger Company stated in 2018 that approximately 60% of their private-label products are outsourced.
 The remaining 40% is manufactured internally: in 2018, Kroger owned 38 plants, including 19 dairy farms, 10 bakeries, and 2 butcheries, strategically spread across the US.
 Similarly, Safeway Inc. owned 32 plants as of 2012.
 Most retailers prefer to keep the identity of their suppliers private, and accordingly have non-disclosure clauses in their contracts, making it difficult to determine the producer of a private-label product.
 In a few cases though, the manufacturer is allowed to mention it publicly, is revealed through a product recall, or in rare instances, is stated on the product itself.
 For example, the bags of Kirkland Signature coffee by Costco feature the text "Custom roasted by Starbucks".